anmancuso/FEM_rectangular_domain/README.md

 # Finite Element Method for Homogeneous Poisson Equation

 Python Scientific Developer Assessment - FEM
 This repository contains a Python implementation of the finite element method (FEM) for solving the homogeneous Poisson equation in a rectangular domain.
-The solver is implemented in solver.py, and its application is demonstrated in the Jupyter notebook FEM_Demo.ipynb.
+The solver is implemented in `solver.py`, and its application is demonstrated in the Jupyter notebook `FEM_Demo.ipynb`.

 Description
 The solver addresses the following problem: